Last updated: 25 Jun 2020

 Please read this policy carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of data protection legislation including the EU General Data Protection Regulation (‘GDPR’), the data controller of your personal data is Three Hearts Digital Ltd of Unit 6, 14a Andre Street, London, E8 2AA (registered at Companies House with company number 09897211 and trading as EmailOctopus).
+For the purpose of data protection legislation including the General Data Protection Regulation ('GDPR'), the data controller of your personal data is Three Hearts Digital Ltd of 86-90 Paul Street, London, EC2A 4NE (registered at Companies House with company number 09897211 and trading as EmailOctopus).

-If you are a Contact and wish to cease receiving emails from one of our customers, please unsubscribe directly using the unsubscribe link in the customer’s email message, or contact the customer directly.
+If you are a Contact and wish to cease receiving emails from one of our customers, please unsubscribe directly using the unsubscribe link in the customer's email, or contact the customer directly.

 We may collect and process the following data about you:

 We use information held about you for the following purposes: